 Those eligible to enter the country are recommended (but not required) to commit to a 14-day quarantine.
 Passengers older than 2 years of age must have a medical certificate with a negative Coronavirus (COVID-19) viral antigen, NAAT, RT-LAMP, RT-PCR or TMA test result.
 The test must have been taken at most 3 days before departure from the first embarkation point.
 Passengers must complete a disclosure and attestation form prior to departure.

 With travel bubbles being pioneered in some locations, Europe is set to gradually open itself to travellers once again.
 But there are complicated border-related issues that may impede movements even between EU countries.
+With Greece being a notable exception, EU countries and the rest of Europe are currently open only to a handful of third-country travellers.

 Bosnia and Herzegovina